SELab-2/OSOC-6/serverSetup.md

 ```
 sudo npm install pm2@latest -g
 ```
-With that installed, we can make a service to run our backend.
+With that installed, we can make a service to run our back end.
 Replace `giveThisAName` with a name you want to add to this process.
 ```
 pm2 start "./gradlew bootRun" --name giveThisAName